Riichi Ueshiba

 Riichi Ueshiba (植芝 理一, Ueshiba Riichi) is a Japanese manga artist.
-He has written and drawn Yume Tsukai (Dream User) and Nazo no Kanojo X (Mysterious Girlfriend X), both of whom were adapted into anime series.
+He has written and drawn Yume Tsukai (Dream Users) and Nazo no Kanojo X (Mysterious Girlfriend X), both of which were adapted into anime series.
 Another of his works, Discommunication, had its main characters animated in the 14th OVA episode of Mysterious Girlfriend X as a cameo appearance.

 Mysterious Girlfriend X is licensed in North America by Vertical.
 Discommunication has been licensed by J-Novel Club and is being released in English digitally.